tichzvidzayi/tMedia-Player/README.md

 # TMediaPlayer
-A C# WPF Forms-based application for player videos and music.
+A C# WPF Forms-based Application for player videos and music.